 The tumor may or may not have spread to the lymph nodes but has spread to other parts of the body (any T, any N, M1).

-Many urologic surgeons classify a tumor’s grade based on the chance that the cancer will recur (come back after treatment) or progress (grow and spread), and plan their treatment based on the grade, using the following categories:
+Many urologic surgeons classify a tumor’s grade based on the chance that the cancer will recur or progress (grow and spread).
+They often plan treatment based on the grade, using the following categories:

 Papilloma.
 This is also called benign papillary urothelial neoplasm of low malignant potential (PUNLMP).
 This type of cancer may recur but has a low risk of progressing.

 Low grade.
 This type of cancer is more likely to recur and progress compared with PUNLMP.

 High grade.
 This type of cancer is the most likely to recur and progress.

 More recently, the World Health Organization (WHO) has recommended changing bladder cancer grading to only two categories: 1) well-differentiated or low grade, and 2) poorly differentiated or high grade.
 This is the system that is used in the latest version of the American Joint Committee on Cancer (AJCC) Staging System.

 Used with permission of the AJCC, Chicago, Illinois.
-The original source for this material is the AJCC Cancer Staging Manual, Seventh Edition (2010) published by Springer-Verlag New York, www.cancerstaging.net .
+The original source for this material is the AJCC Cancer Staging Manual, Seventh Edition, published by Springer-Verlag New York, www.cancerstaging.net .